"The R-Series Joy is the Best Board for Beginners"

 The R-Series Joy is the best surfboard for the entry-level surfer, and here are 7 reasons why.

 Want to hear from your fellow surfers?
-We have dozens of reviews from surfers of all ages and stages, sharing their experiences riding the R-Series 8'0 Joy.
+We have over 300 reviews from surfers of all ages and stages sharing their experiences riding the R-Series 8'0 Joy.